cgodoyle/landslide_retrogression/readme.md

 # Quick-Clay Retrogression Module

-This module provides two functions to iteratively calculate the propagation of the failure surface in 2D and 3D starting from an initial failure zone (release).
+This module provides two functions to iteratively calculate the propagation of the failure surface in 2D and 3D starting from an initial failure zone (initial release/source area).
 The module is designed to calculate the retrogression of landslides in quick-clay defined by geometric conditions (generally slope greater than 1:15).